1015 Walnut Street

 - A histogram showing distribution of empathy scores for the entire sample

 - Matrix of raw data and individual scores in electronic form (Excel spreadsheet)

 We offer our services to insure accuracy and consistency in data entry and integrity in scoring.
 Our scoring programs include identification and handling of missing data and dealing with outliers as well as scoring.
-If you choose to score the JSE yourself, you should have verification of data entry and you must agree to adhere to our scoring algorithm.
+If you choose to score the Jefferson Scale of Empathy© (JSE) yourself, you should have verification of data entry and you must agree to adhere to our scoring algorithm.

 Additional scoring/analyses are also available to insure accuracy and consistency in group comparison analysis and additional demographic parameters.

-Generally, reports are emailed within 10 business days of receipt of the forms, or if the JSE is web administered, reports are emailed within 10 business days of the client’s verification notice to close the survey.
+Generally, reports are emailed within ten business days of receipt of the forms, or if the Jefferson Scale of Empathy© (JSE) is web administered, reports are emailed within ten business days of the client’s verification notice to close the survey.
 Additional analyses and/or problems in coding paper forms may delay completion.
 Reports for surveys administered on Thomas Jefferson University web are not sent until payment is received.

 For further information, please see the following bibliograpy collections:

-We do not accept credit cards, or purchase orders, only checks or electronic wire transfers.
+We are not able to accept credit cards payments securely at this time.
+We accept checks, money orders or electronic wire transfers.
 Please contact us for more details.
 We understand that preparing a check may take time.
 If time is critical to your study, we can send the invoice along with the order so your research will not be delayed.